gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 The process of training GANs and tuning GAN implementations is notoriously difficult.
 There are a number of known tricks you should keep in mind.
 Like most things in deep learning, it's more alchemy than science: these tricks are heuristics, not theory-based guidelines.
 They're supported by a level of intuitive understanding of the phenomenon at hand, and they're known to work well empirically, although not necessarily in every context.

+Here are a few of the tricks used in the implementation of the GAN generator and discriminator in this section.
+It isn't an exhaustive list of GAN-related tips; you'll find many more across the GAN literature.
+* We use *tanh* as the last activation in the generator, instead of *sigmoid,* which is more commonly found in other types of models.
+* We sample points from the latent space using a *normal distribution* (Gaussian distribution), not a uniform distribution.
+* Stochasticity is good to induce robustness.
+Because GAN training results in a dynamic equilibrium, GANs are likely to get struck in all sorts of ways.
+Introducing randomness during training helps prevent this.
+* Sparse gradients can hinder GAN training.
+In deep learning, sparsity is often desirable property, but not in GANs.
+Two things can induce gradient sparsity: max pooling operations and *ReLU* activations.
+Instead of max pooling, we recomment using strided convolutions for downsampling, and we recommend using a *LeakyReLU* layer instead of a
+*ReLU* activation.